cbaggers/cepl/FAQ.md

 #### Q: Why are 'hosts' called 'hosts' and not something like 'backends'?

-To me this implies that cepl is a frontend.
+To me this implies that CEPL is a frontend.
 This feels wrong as CEPL is just a tool; the frontend to you application is yours to define.